leinardi/Forlago/README.md

 To publish your app on the Play Store you need to create a service account with access to the Play Developer API and generate a new `play-account.gpg` file.
 You can find instructions on how to generate a new service account [here](https://github.com/Triple-T/gradle-play-publisher#service-account).
-Once you have the JSON key, place it in `release/play-account.json` and use the `release/encrypt-secrets.sh` to generate the `play-account.gpg`
+Once you have the JSON key, place it in `release/play-account.json`.

 #### Managing Play Store metadata